hotsno/keroro/README.md

 ## Tips
 - If you use this regularly, I recommend adding an alias to `add_anime.py` and `continue.py` in your terminal so that you can quickly run these without typing the whole command out

+## Limitations
+- File names need to follow a strict naming scheme
+- Current code is only tested to work with macOS, might work on Linux.
+Currently doesn't for Windows.
+- Anime needs to have "Watching" status in AniList for it to show on `continue.py`

+## Planned improvements
+- Make it work on Windows
+- Make installation more user friendly
+- ~~Remove the need for proprietary naming scheme by using [GuessIt](https://github.com/guessit-io/guessit)~~ Unfortunately, probably will not do this